 The Logitech K400 Plus keyboard is available in both black and white, but the white model seems to only be available in some regions.
 Although we tested the black variant, we expect the white one to perform the same.
 You can see our unit's label here.

-The Logitech K400 Plus Wireless Touch Keyboard serves its purpose as a wireless media keyboard with a trackpad, and it's designed to use on the couch while connected to a smart TV.
+The Logitech K400 Plus serves its purpose as a wireless media keyboard with a trackpad, and it's designed to use on the couch while connected to a smart TV.
 It's very similar to the AmazonBasics K4R and the Corsair K83 Wireless Entertainment Keyboard, but it might provide better value for some users.
-Check out our recommendations for the best keyboards, the best wireless keyboards, and the best keyboards for writers.
+For other options, see our recommendations for the best keyboards, the best wireless keyboards, and the best keyboards for writers.

 The Logitech K380 is a better keyboard than the Logitech K400 Plus.
 The K380's compact size is easier to travel with, and it can connect to any mobile device with Bluetooth support, unlike the K400 Plus.
 However, the K400 Plus does have a trackpad which makes it more ideal for a smart TV set up.